ZeusEm/ISO_IEC-27001.2022/index.md

 ![Whiteboard Notes](whiteboardNotes/IMG_5387.jpg)
 ![Whiteboard Notes](whiteboardNotes/IMG_5388.jpg)

-## Question Bank - Foundation Exam
+## Question Bank - Foundation Exam - MCQ Type

 ### Question 1
 *Anything that has value to the organization is known as?*